The REAL Costa Rica

 Brother, if I had a dime for every time someone asked that question, I could retire!
 Oh!
 That's right, I AM retired...
 Anyway, I will give you the short and long answers.
 The short answer is "(Almost) whatever you want to pay".
 The long answer is a bit more involved.

-If I were to give you and average spending for North Americans moving here, I would say the range is between $1,500 and $2,500 per month.
-This is what I THINK an average middle class family from the US could spend and view their lifestyle as comfortable.
+If I were to give you the average spending for North Americans couple moving here, I would say the range is between $1,500 to $2,500 per month for a comfortable lifestyle, occasional movie, some dining out etc..

 Buying Food in Costa Rica